Blockitus/discontinued-crafting-ccip/README.md

 #### ChainsListerOperator.sol

-This smart contract handling the destination chain selectors supported by the protocol.
+This smart contract handles the destination chain selectors supported by the protocol.

 ```javascript
 // SPDX-License-Identifier: MIT